This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 When you stop chasing every shiny new tool, something interesting happens.
 You actually get good at the ones you keep.

 Django Mastery: Instead of knowing the basics of five frameworks, I became genuinely skilled at Django.
 Custom features that would have taken weeks to implement in WordPress?
-Done in an afternoon.
+I can do them in an afternoon.

-Client Communication: Email might seem basic, but when you master personal, timely communication instead of hiding behind automated funnels, clients notice the difference.
+Client Communication: Email might seem basic, but when you master personal, timely communication instead of hiding behind automated funnels, clients notice the difference immediately.

-Astro Expertise: While others debate the merits of different static site generators, I build blindingly fast websites that load in under 200ms.
+Astro Expertise: While others debate the merits of different site generators, I build blindingly fast websites that load in under 200 milliseconds.

 Here’s the uncomfortable truth: tool addiction feels like progress.